Skip to main content

 Practical Guidance for Oregon Investors Making the Decision

 If you are an Oregon investor deciding how to vest your next rental property purchase, here is the practical framework.
 First, know that the decision is most consequential at acquisition — changing it later is harder, more expensive, and creates risk.
 Second, weigh three factors: the rate spread between conventional and DSCR (currently 50–100 bps in most markets), the value you place on entity-level liability protection (which scales with the size of your portfolio and your overall net worth), and the complexity of your tax and estate planning situation (single-property hobbyist vs. multi-entity portfolio investor).
 Third, if you choose conventional financing in personal name, commit to that vesting for the life of the loan — do not transfer to an LLC mid-stream and create due-on-sale exposure.
 Use a strong umbrella liability policy to provide partial protection in lieu of LLC structure.
 Fourth, if you choose DSCR financing in an LLC, form the LLC first, fund it properly, maintain its good standing, and treat it as a separate entity (separate bank account, no commingling of personal and LLC funds).
 The LLC's protection only works if you actually run it as a separate entity.
 Fifth, if you are building a portfolio of more than two or three properties, default to LLC vesting and DSCR financing for new acquisitions.
 The administrative overhead of maintaining one LLC is the same as maintaining several, and the protection benefits scale linearly with portfolio size.
 Sixth, talk to an Oregon attorney about LLC structure (single LLC for all properties, or one LLC per property, or some hybrid) before forming entities.
 The structuring decision has long-term implications for both protection and administrative cost.
-Seventh, talk to a mortgage advisor who actually understands DSCR underwriting and entity lending before you write your next offer — not after.
+Seventh, talk to a mortgage advisor who actually understands DSCR underwriting and entity lending before you write your next offer — and run the numbers through our DSCR calculator to see how rates and coverage ratios shift with vesting — not after.
 The vesting question affects everything downstream, and getting the financing structure right at the start saves money and headaches for years.

 Does the Deal Qualify?